 The changes to NSW registration conditions to include the Code were supported by all beekeeping bodies in NSW through the Bee Industry Biosecurity Consultative Committee (BIBCC).

-The Australian Honey Bee Industry Biosecurity Code of Practice is available for download in multiple languages.
+The Australian Honey Bee Industry Biosecurity Code of Practice is available for download.

-To assist with recording requirements, NSW DPI have developed the following record keeping templates:
+To assist with recording requirements, NSW DPIRD have developed the following record keeping templates:

 It is not mandatory to use these exact forms.
 You can tailor your record keeping style to suit your practices.
 Your records can be digital or paper based.